launchdarkly/go-server-sdk-evaluation/README.md

 ## Supported Go versions

-This version of the project has been tested with Go 1.16 and higher.
+This version of the project requires a Go version of 1.18 or higher.

 ## Integration with easyjson